Ossy Renardy: Biography

 Oskar Reiss was born in Vienna in 1920, to non-musical parents who worked as waiters.
+His first and only teacher was the violin pedagogue Theodore Pashkus who, "while teaching one day, noticed a small, six-year-old boy in the street beneath the studio window.
+Pashkus, with unusually clear instinct, invited the little boy inside and placed a small violin in his hands.
+Indulgently, Pashkus gave the child his first music lesson and even in that first lesson, was so impressed with the remarkable grasp and intelligence of the youngster, that Pashkus decided to experiment with him.
+Within a few weeks of the informal free violin lessons he had begun so casually, Pashkus realized that at least, he had found the pupil of whom every teacher dreams, literally on his own doorstep".

-He was first seen in public at age 11, and then joined a touring variety troupe for a season in Merano, Italy, beginning on 27 October 1933.
+Renardy later joined a touring variety troupe for a season in Merano, Italy, beginning on 27 October 1933.
 On the basis that a name less Germanic-sounding than Oskar Reiss, and one more Italianate-sounding, would be highly desirable, his manager suggested 'Ossi Renardi'.
 His performance of Schubert's A major Sonata and Paganini's D major concerto at the Merano Casino led to an extended tour of Italy.
 He returned to Vienna for more preparation, keeping his new name but modifying the spelling to Ossy Renardy.
 There he played at the Konzerthaus in May 1934, then returned to Italy, where in Milan he played under the baton of Victor de Sabata, who invited him to play with the Vienna Philharmonic.
 Then came his first tour of the Baltic countries, Norway, Denmark, Sweden, the Netherlands, Austria, France and once again Italy.

 Renardy went to the United Kingdom in 1937, in order to escape Nazi oppression.
 He visited the United States the same year.
 This came about after the wife of an American concert promoter heard Renardy on Italian radio.
 His New York debut was at The Town Hall on 8 January 1938, after first touring the mid-west states.
 His regular accompanist from this time onwards was Walter Robert (born Robert Walter Spitz, 1908, Trieste, d.
 1999 Bloomington IN; Robert later had a long artistic association with Josef Gingold).